flavioarfaria/Catalog/README.md

 **_Disclaimer: this is a work in progress._**

-Catalog is a Gradle plugin that generates user-friendly extensions to resolve Android resources.
+Catalog is a Gradle plugin that generates type-safe, user-friendly extensions to resolve Android resources.

 ```xml
 <string name="welcome_message">Hello, %1$s!
 You have %2$d unread messages.</string>